krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     **get_strings** *principal*

 Displays string attributes on *principal*.
-String attributes are used to supply per-principal configuration to some KDC plugin modules.

 This command requires the **inquire** privilege.